-A space constructed at a minimum ground floor height as established in each character zone that may be used for noncommercial uses and/or be converted into retail/commercial use.
+A space constructed at a minimum ground floor height as established by character zone that may be used for non-commercial uses and/or be converted into retail/commercial use.
 The space must comply with all building and construction codes for retail use in place at the time of site plan approval.
 Commercial-ready spaces are intended to provide additional flexibility to use space according to market demand.

-Commercial Surface Parkina Lot:
+Commercial Surface Parking Lot: